SchweizerischeBundesbahnen/scion-toolkit/docs/site/tools/viewport.md

 The NPM sub-module `@scion/toolkit/viewport` provides an Angular viewport component with scrollbars that sit on top of the viewport client.
 The component renders its `<ng-content>` inside a scrollable viewport, that shows a vertical and/or horizontal scrollbar when the `<ng-content>` overflows the component's boundaries.

-By default, the `<ng-content>` is added to a CSS grid container with a single column, thus, content fills remaining space vertically and horizontally.
-See section *Layout* for more information.
+`NgContent` is added to a CSS grid container with, by default, a single column, filling remaining space vertically and horizontally.
+See section '*Layouting the viewport content*' for more information.

 ***
 Click [here](https://scion-toolkit-testing-app.now.sh/#/sci-viewport) for a demo of the viewport component in our internal test application.